coding-hackathon-1/team5/README.md

 - We talked about our progress and if we are happy with what we have.
 - We still have some things to figure out including wire frame, presentation deck, and SQLite

+#### Evening session:

+Python coding
+- Finished up coding personal_xp and cohort_xp to make it run smoothly and update on respective data frames.

+ERD
+- Finished Phase 1 ERD on Lucidcharts

+Google slides
+- Updated the slides 80% in to finish up in school

+SQLite
+- Figued our how to update databases on SQLlite to do further data analysis

+Team bonding
+- Conversed with Ayelet where she told us to work hard, but also take a break and have fun
+- We ordered food and watched 30 minutes of a movie

 _________________________________________________________

+### Thursday, July 11, 2019

+#### Morning session:

+Python coding
+- Updated python code to make sure everything runs fine
+- All data frames working working and updating fine
+- Finished final python code and saved as ipynp

+Google slides
+- Updating presentation
+- Practicing our speeches

+Github
+- Uploaded documents
+- Created a master code
+- Updated repository

+#### Last updated by Raafi at 10:11 am